Determining White Noise Forcing From Eulerian Observations in the Navier Stokes Equation: Forward Problem

 \section{Forward Problem}

 In this section we study the forward problem of the Navier-Stokes equation driven by white noise.
 Subsection \ref{ssec:over} describes the forward problem, the Navier-Stokes equation, and rewrites it as an ordinary differential equation in a Hilbert space.
 In subsection \ref{ssec:spaces} we define the functional setting used throughout the paper.
-Subsection \ref{ssec:solc} highlights the solution concept that we use, leading in subsection \ref{ssec:cont} to proof of the key fact that the solution of the Navier-Stokes equation is continuous as a function of the rough driving of interest.
+Subsection \ref{ssec:solc} highlights the solution concept that we use, leading in subsection \ref{ssec:cont} to proof of the key fact that the solution of the Navier-Stokes equation is continuous as a function of the rough driving of interest and the initial condition. {All our theoretical results in this paper are derived in the case of Dirichlet (no flow) boundary conditions.
+They may be extended to the problem on the periodic torus $\mathbb{T}^d$, but we present the more complex Dirichlet case only for brevity.}